maleckicoa/Sparkify-Project/README.md

 Following files are attached to this repository:

--Sparkify_Big.ipynb - Jupyter Notebook with the complete analysis of the full dataset (12GB).
+- Sparkify_Big.ipynb - Jupyter Notebook with the complete analysis of the full dataset (12GB).
 Should be run on Amazon AWS.
--Sparkify_Big.html -  the HTML page of the Sparkify_Big.ipynb file
+- Sparkify_Big.html -  the HTML page of the Sparkify_Big.ipynb file

--Sparkify_Small.ipynb - Jupyter Notebook with the analysis on a sample dataset (128MB) -Sparkify_Small.ipyng - the HTML page of the Sparkify_Small.ipynb file
+- Sparkify_Small.ipynb - Jupyter Notebook with the analysis on a sample dataset (128MB)
+- Sparkify_Small.ipyng - the HTML page of the Sparkify_Small.ipynb file

 - mini_sparkify_evemt_data.zip - sample data set

 The Full Data set is stored on the S3 server:
-"s3n://udacity-dsnd/sparkify/sparkify_event_data.json"
+- "s3n://udacity-dsnd/sparkify/sparkify_event_data.json"

 Sample Data Set is also avilable on the S3 server:
-"s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json"
+- "s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json"

 ## Results<a name="results"></a>